LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 In addition, the causes that cause the inhomogeneity, the output permanent magnet, are also known.
 As a result, there is the possibility of using the shimming process or checking the permanent magnets used in advance before they are used in a Halbach configuration.

-In order to measure the magnets individually, there are already implementations that use different measurement methods to determine the field strength of individual magnets and individual measuring points are recorded.
-This data is then evaluated in separate software [@WZC21].
+In order to measure the magnets individually, there are already implementations that use different measurement methods to determine the field strength of individual magnets and individual measuring points are recorded. [@WZC21]

 There are two ways of using the data from the magnets that are previously measured: